Health Equity Scholars Program

 Each program fosters the value that health care must be patient-centered, effective, efficient, safe, equitable, and timely, as identified by the Institute of Medicine.
 We see our mission as training physician leaders in order to transform the face of medicine.

 The Health Equity Scholars program explores being active within the context of a systems-oriented approach to enhancing people’s status to address health inequalities and injustices in the United States and abroad.
 The program is based on the principle that differences in status generate differences in health outcomes, unlike the conventional view of health disparities that points the finger at access and personal behavior.
 Along with building an argument for this perspective, the Program will provide Scholars with practical skills and tools to educate their peers and organize initiatives to address health disparities in their communities by studying current initiatives around the country addressing health inequity and hearing from experts on the subject.

-Each scholar or pair of scholars will work on a final project, which will need to be practical and applicable to the clinical setting or could be used by AMSA chapters.
-Final projects will be presented at the AMSA National Convention in March 2014 and posted on the AMSA website.
+Each scholar or pair of scholars will create a final project, which will need to be practical and applicable to the clinical setting or could be used by AMSA chapters.
+Final projects will be presented at the AMSA National Convention and posted on the AMSA website.

 Medical, premedical, and public health students who are interested in topics related to health disparities, public health, and addressing the underlying causes of inequalities in health are encouraged to apply.
 Each Health Equity Scholar must be a member of AMSA at the start of the program.
 Information about registration and membership is available here.